cassidylinhares/weather_station/README.md

 # weather_station
-checks the humidity and temperature for my plants
+Checks the humidity and temperature for my plants
+##How To Run